Birdwatching in the Algarve

 Cape of St. Vincent

 The Cape of St. Vincent near Sagres is in all aspects an amazing place.
-You can also see many migration birds here.
+You can also see many migratory birds here.
 Examples of birds you can see here are the black stork, booted eagle, griffon vulture, alpine swift, blue rock thrush, yellow-legged gull, Egyptian vulture, honey buzzard and the ortolan bunting.
 In October, there is actually a dedicated birdwatching event called the Sagres Birdwatching Festival.

 Ponta da Piedade

 Near Ponta da Piedade in Lagos you can see plenty of seabirds, mainly on the cliffs and the big rocks in the sea.
-Examples of birds you can see here are the rock dove, corn buntling, cormorant, linnet, jackdaw, black redstart, yellow-legged gull and the spotless starling.
+Examples of birds you can see here are the rock dove, corn bunting, cormorant, linnet, jackdaw, black redstart, yellow-legged gull and the spotless starling.

 Monchique